Samsung Galaxy S10 Plus Review

 The S10 Plus is a stunning phone.
 Our Prism White sample looks gorgeous, with light reflecting and refracting into different colors as it bounces across the rear case.

-The horizontal, centrally-mounted rear camera stack gives the phone a welcome symmetry compared to iPhone and Google alternatives, and the curved sides of the screen and rear case make the phone a delight to hold – a stark contrast compared to the Samsung Note 9.
+The horizontal, centrally-mounted rear camera stack gives the phone a welcome symmetry compared to iPhone and Google alternatives, and the curved sides of the screen and rear case make the phone a delight to hold – much like its larger cousin, the Note 10 Plus.

 You’ll also notice that the S10 Plus features a headphone jack and space for a microSD card, which is great to see in a 2019 flagship phone.